The methods of thermal field theory for degenerate quantum plasmas in astrophysical compact objects: Discussions

-Finally, we note that the future detection of low-frequency gravitational waves from the extreme mass-ratio merger of a black hole and a white dwarf could determine the equation of state of the degenerate matter within the white dwarf with an accuracy reaching up to $0.1\%$ \cite{Han:2017kre}.
+Finally, we note that the observations of gravitational waves originating from coalescence events involving neutron stars, by the current ground-based gravitational wave detectors have already started putting severe constraints on the equation of states of the degenerate plasmas present within the neutron stars \cite{zhang2019extracting, lackey2006observational, takami2014constraining, chatziioannou2020neutron}.
+Furthermore, future detection of low-frequency gravitational waves from the extreme mass-ratio merger of a black hole and a white dwarf could determine the equation of state of the degenerate matter within the white dwarf with an accuracy reaching up to $0.1\%$ \cite{Han:2017kre}.
 It is based on the expectation that the tidal disruption of a white dwarf, during the final phase of inspiral around a massive black hole, could be measured very accurately through low-frequency gravitational wave signals.
-The properties of the tidal disruption of a white dwarf would necessarily depend on the equation of state of the degenerate matter present within the white dwarf, rather than its maximal mass limit.
+The properties of the tidal disruption of a white dwarf would necessarily depend on the equation of state of the degenerate matter present within the white dwarf.
 On the other hand, we may note from the Eqs. (\ref{ElectronNumberDensityAlphaCorrection}, \ref{PressureAlphaCorrection}) that the corrections to the number density and the pressure due to the fine-structure constant are of the order $\sim \alpha/\pi \sim 0.2\%$.
 Therefore, the effects of the fine-structure constant as studied here could well be within the detection realm of the future gravitational wave detectors.
-We may mention here that the deviation of equation of state compared to that of Salpeter's equation of state for white dwarf is relatively larger in the non-relativistic regime, as can be seen in the FIG. \ref{fig:comparison-nr}.
+We may mention here that the deviation of equation of state compared to that of Salpeter's equation of state for white dwarf is relatively larger in the non-relativistic regime, as can be seen in the Fig. \ref{fig:comparison-nr}.
 Clearly, such deviations can be confronted with the expected accuracy of the future low-frequency gravitational wave detectors.
-The possible effects of the modified equation of state, as studied here, on the mass-radius relation of the white dwarfs is being investigated.
-Besides, the corrections to the equation of state as studied here may be relevant also for neutron star physics where neutron star core is surrounded by an envelope of degenerate electrons and ions.